On the moments of the mass of shrinking balls under the Critical $2d$ Stochastic Heat Flow: Introduction

-Moments of the Critical 2d SHF field can be expressed in terms of the Laplace transform of the total collision time of a system of independent Brownian motions with a {\it critical} delta interaction.
-This is associated to the Hamiltonian $-\Delta+\sum_{1\leq i<j\leq h} \delta_0(x_i-x_j)$ on $(\R^2)^h$ known as the {\it delta-Bose gas} \cite{AFHKKL92, DFT94, DR04}; $\delta_0(\cdot)$ is the delta-funtion.
+see relation (1.21) in \cite{CSZ19b}.
+2mm Moments of the Critical 2d SHF field can be expressed in terms of the Laplace transform of the total collision time of a system of independent Brownian motions with a {\it critical} delta interaction.
+This is associated to the Hamiltonian $-\Delta+\sum_{1\leq i<j\leq h} \delta_0(x_i-x_j)$ on $(\R^2)^h$ known as the {\it delta-Bose gas} \cite{AFHKKL92, DFT94, DR04}; $\delta_0(\cdot)$ is the Dirac delta-funtion at $0$.
 This operator is singular and ill-defined due to the delta function.
-To regularize it, one approach similar to that used for the SHE can be applied, involving a limiting sequence of operators $-\Delta+\sum_{1\leq i<j\leq h} \beta_\epsilon^2 \delta_\epsilon(x_i-x_j)$ on $(\R^2)^h$, where $\beta_\epsilon^2$ is as in \eqref{beta} and $\delta_\epsilon$ a mollification of the delta function with a $j_\epsilon$ as in \eqref{eq:FK}. \cite{DFT94} employs, instead, a regularisation in Fourier space.
+To regularize it, one approach, similar to that used for the SHE can be applied, involving a limiting sequence of operators $-\Delta+\sum_{1\leq i<j\leq h} \beta_\epsilon^2 \delta_\epsilon(x_i-x_j)$ on $(\R^2)^h$, where $\beta_\epsilon^2$ is as in \eqref{beta} and $\delta_\epsilon$ a mollification of the delta function with a $j_\epsilon$ as in \eqref{eq:FK}. \cite{DFT94} employs, instead, a regularisation in Fourier space.
 The term {\it critical delta interaction} refers to the constant in $\beta_\epsilon^2$ in \eqref{beta} being equal to $2\pi$.
-It is well known that independent Brownian motions in dimension $2$ do not meet, however, when their joint measure is tilted through a critical delta-attraction between them, then in the limit when the regularisation is removed, they do meet and have a nontrivial collision time.
-This has been demonstrated in \cite{CM24}, where it has been established that the local collision time in the case of two independent Brownian motions (corresponding to $h=2$ in our setting) has a positive {\it log} -- Hausdorff dimension.
+It is well known that independent Brownian motions in dimension $2$ do not meet, however, when their joint measure is tilted through a critical delta-attraction between them, then, in the limit when the regularisation is removed, they do meet and have a nontrivial collision time.
+This has been demonstrated in \cite{CM24} (Proposition 5.1), where it has been established that the local collision time in the case of two independent Brownian motions (corresponding to $h=2$ in our setting) has a positive {\it log} -- Hausdorff dimension.
+We also refer to works \cite{Ch24a, Ch24b, Ch25b, Ch25c, Ch25d} for the construction of stochastic processes from the delta-Bose gas.